jae2/autm-rb/_posts/2014-12-30-creating-a-lexer-with-pygments.md

 ## Setting up your environment

-To development pygments you'll need:
+To develop pygments you'll need:

  - [Python](https://docs.python.org/) Python 2.7.8 and Python  3.4 seem to work ok.
 Note that Python 3.X versions less than 3.4 are not supported and as far as I can tell there aren't any plans to support it.
  - [Nose](https://nose.readthedocs.org/en/latest/) (Nicer testing for Python).
 It looks like the latest version at the time of writing -  1.3.4 works fine.